-Stealth coatings for nanoparticles - the new press release highlighting our recent achievments in the biocompatibilisation of upconverting nanoparticles.
+Stealth coatings for nanoparticles - the press release highlighting our recent achievments in the biocompatibilisation of upconverting nanoparticles.

 A recent communication in Angewandte Chemie by a team of international researchers from Monash University Australia and HZDR reports on a novel strategy for preparing hydrophilic upconverting nanoparticles by harnessing the photocrosslinking ability of diacetylenes.

-Read the Press release in German and English!
+Read the press release in German and English!

 Nanoparticles for diagnosis of cancer - our PhD student Kritee Pant receives the WILEY Young Scientist Award.

 For her work on ultrasmall nanoparticles as diagnostic agents our PhD student Kritee Pant was awarded during the International Symposium on Radiopharmaceutical Sciences 2017 (ISRS2017) in Dresden.

 Here you can read the press release in German.